2 Kings 5

 2 Kings 5:1-3The Little Maid's Word

-1Now Naaman, captain of the host of the king of Syria, was a great man with his master, and honourable, because by him the Lord had given deliverance unto Syria: he was also a mighty man in valour, but he was a leper.
-2And the Syrians had gone out by companies, and had brought away captive out of the land of Israel a little maid; and she waited on Naaman's wife.
+1Now Naaman, captain of the host of the king of Syria, was a great man with his master, and honourable, because by him the LORD had given deliverance unto Syria: he was also a mighty man in valour, but he was a leper.
+2And the Syrians had gone out by companies, and had brought away captive out of the land of Israel a little maid; and she waited on Naaman’s wife.
 3And she said unto her mistress, Would God my lord were with the prophet that is in Samaria! for he would recover him of his leprosy.

 Naaman is introduced in terms of power and status: great, honourable, mighty.
 He is a man who has delivered deliverance to his nation.
 Yet he carries within him a disease that no amount of military prowess can cure.
 Leprosy is the great equalizer - it humbles the mighty, marks the living as unclean, isolates the powerful.
-In Naaman's greatness lives a flaw he cannot conquer123.
+In Naaman's greatness lives a flaw he cannot conquer.

 2 Kings 5:4-7The King's Panic

 4And one went in, and told his lord, saying, Thus and thus said the maid that is of the land of Israel.
-5And the king of Syria said, Go to, go, I will send a letter unto the king of Israel.
+5And the king of Syria said, Go to, go, and I will send a letter unto the king of Israel.
 And he departed, and took with him ten talents of silver, and six thousand pieces of gold, and ten changes of raiment.
 6And he brought the letter to the king of Israel, saying, Now when this letter is come unto thee, behold, I have therewith sent Naaman my servant to thee, that thou mayest recover him of his leprosy.
-7And it came to pass, when the king of Israel had read the letter, that he rent his clothes, and said, Am I God, to kill and to make alive, that this man doth send unto me to recover a man of his leprosy? wherefore consider, I pray you, see how he seeketh a quarrel against me.
+7And it came to pass, when the king of Israel had read the letter, that he rent his clothes, and said, Am I God, to kill and to make alive, that this man doth send unto me to recover a man of his leprosy? wherefore consider, I pray you, and see how he seeketh a quarrel against me.

 2 Kings 5:8-12The Prophet's Simple Word